Home >> What We Do >> Keep You Informed >> Science Corner >>

 Other U.S. agencies may conduct a substantial amount of toxicity testing on animals as research to support their own missions or as part of an agreement with a regulatory agency.

 Products are tested on animals for three reasons: safety (this includes correct product labeling), efficacy and liability.
-Many products are tested for safety to meet legal requirements to identify potential hazards to humans, animals and the environment.
+Many products undergo animal testing for safety to meet legal requirements to identify potential hazards to humans, animals and the environment.
 Even non-regulated products, such as cosmetics, are commonly animal-tested for safety for the purpose of liability.
 (Companies do not want to market a product that could result in legal claims.)
 Drugs intended for human or animal use are additionally tested for efficacy (i.e., effectiveness in treating a condition or disease).
 This testing typically involves animal models as well.
-For drugs, agency approval to conduct human testing in clinical trials typically requires a company to submit the results from animal study data and toxicity data.
+For drugs, agency approval to conduct human testing in clinical trials typically requires a company to submit the results from animal testing data and toxicity data.

 Each test is based on a human health endpoint that is to be evaluated in the animal model.
 For example, human health endpoints evaluated in different types of toxicity tests include eye irritation, skin irritation, skin sensitization, carcinogenicity, genetic toxicity, neurotoxicity, reproductive toxicity and acute oral systemic toxicity.

-Perhaps the most commonly known animal toxicity test is the Draize rabbit eye test, intended to predict whether a product or chemical would cause injury to the human eye.
+Perhaps the most commonly known method of animal testing for toxicity is the Draize rabbit eye test, intended to predict whether a product or chemical would cause injury to the human eye.
 A reversible effect to the eye from a chemical is called eye irritation (or ocular irritation), and an irreversible effect that would result in permanent eye injury is called eye corrosion (or ocular corrosion).
 The Draize test involves placing a small volume of the substance into one eye of each rabbit in a small group of animals (typically three to six), and then recording specific effects observed in that eye over time (typically up to 21 days).
 The gross nature of this test and the likelihood of pain to the animals have evoked widespread public outcry against it.
 Scientifically, the test has been poorly reproducible, and not always predictive of the human response.
 The results are subjective and variable due to human scoring of the rabbit eye injuries, variations in the test method and other factors.
 Progress toward replacing this animal test with alternative non-animal test methods has been slow, disorganized and subject to political influences.
 However, a number of in vitro ocular test methods are now available, each with specific limitations, but the strategic testing lab can usually find a combination to address most testing needs.

 The Draize test for skin irritancy, which was first introduced in 1944, has been used to measure the inflammatory response produced when a test substance is applied to the shaved and abraded skin of a group of rabbits, and can cause intense pain, burning and itching.
 (Skin is abraded by firmly pressing adhesive tape onto the animal’s body and quickly stripping it off, and is repeated until several layers of skin have been removed.)
-The good news is that the use of this testing method has been largely replaced with validated alternative methods.
+The good news is that the use of this animal testing method has been largely replaced with validated alternative methods.
 The Environmental Protection Agency’s Office of Pesticide Programs, for example, relies on data from the Local Lymph Node Assay.
 Additionally, in 2015, several new in vitro methods were approved by the Organisation for Economic Cooperation and Development for in vitro skin sensitization testing.
-Combinations of the in vitro methods using integrated testing approaches will be needed to substitute for the animal tests.
+Combinations of the in vitro methods using integrated testing approaches will be needed to substitute for the animal testing.

 Another traditional animal toxicity test is the LD50 test, which stands for the lethal dose of a given test substance in 50% of the test’s animal population.
 The test, performed mainly on mice and rats, is commonly used to evaluate the human health endpoint of acute oral systemic toxicity where animal subjects are force-fed oral doses of the chemical being tested.
 This oral systemic test is used as a general indicator of the overall relative toxicity of a substance.
 Many scientists claim that the oral LD50 test has little relevance to evaluating the human safety of a substance, and some agencies and international organizations have withdrawn their requirement for this type of test data.
 Progress toward replacing the LD50 test with alternative non-animal methods has been ongoing, but the test involves toxicity to the whole organism, and is therefore biologically complex (and difficult to replace with alternative methods).